Bylaws

 Upon dissolution, Kansas law will govern the distribution of the Socialist Rifle Association Inc.'s assets.

-ARTICLE TWELVE: CONTINUITY
+ARTICLE TEN: CONTINUITY

 SECTION ONE: SUPREMACY